NOKHAB-Lab/LLM_4_HW-SW_Interface/README.md

 ---

+### Disclaimer

+Claude AI was used to assist with git workflow management.
 ## License

 This dataset and associated code are released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE) license.
 You are free to share and adapt the material for any purpose, provided appropriate credit is given.